Making Healthcare Human Again

 Frequently Asked Questions

-Direct Primary Care (DPC) is a healthcare model built on an ongoing relationship between patients and their care team.
-Patients pay a flat monthly membership fee that covers primary care services provided during regular business hours, without billing insurance.
+Direct Primary Care (DPC) is a healthcare model built around a direct relationship between patients and their care team.

-Lowcountry Wellness Center does not provide medical care, advice, or provider access outside of regular business hours.
+Lowcountry Wellness Center does not provide medical care, medical advice, or provider availability outside of regular business hours.

-If you are experiencing a medical emergency, please call 911 or go to the nearest emergency department.
+If you are experiencing a medical emergency, please call 911 or go to the nearest emergency department immediately.

-Messages left after hours will be reviewed and addressed during regular business hours.
+Messages received after hours will be reviewed and addressed during regular business hours as appropriate.

-Lowcountry Wellness Center offers two membership options to meet different care needs:
+Lowcountry Wellness Center offers two membership options designed to support different levels of care and health goals.

 Foundational Plan